Skip to main content

 builder store_dict(builder b, cell c) asm(c b) "STDICT";

-Stores dictionary D represented by cell c or null into builder b.
-In other words, stores 1-bit and a reference to c if c is not null and 0-bit otherwise.
+Stores a dictionary D represented by cell c or null into builder b.
+Stores a 1-bit and a reference to c if c is not null; otherwise, stores a 0-bit.

 store_maybe_ref